rulweb/tranzhiromer/.junie/guidelines.md

 - @inertiajs/react (INERTIA) - v2
 - tailwindcss (TAILWINDCSS) - v4

+## Frontend Libraries (Project Specific)
+- UI components must be used from @heroui/react wherever possible.
+Prefer built-in components over custom HTML to ensure consistency. ✓
+- Icons must be sourced from lucide-react.
+Do not add other icon libraries without approval. ✓
+- Toast notifications must be shown via sonner.
+Configure a single <Toaster/> at the app root (already present) and use it across pages. ✓
+- Work with dates using dayjs.
+Do not add moment or other date libraries.
+Configure locale and plugins in resources/js/app.tsx. ✓

 ## Conventions
 - You must follow all existing code conventions used in this application.
 When creating or editing a file, check sibling files for the correct structure, approach, naming.